Architectural Joinery Restoration

 We are able to assist in the restorations of many projects, including grade 1 listed buildings.
-Unfortunetly due to the privacy requested by the clients on our previous listed projects we don’t have photographs to show on the website.
+Unfortunetly due to the privacy requested by the clients on our previous listed projects we don’t have all of our photographs to show on the website.
 If you are looking for someone to do the restoration on your project please contact us and we will be able to direct you to our references.

 Below we have photos and links to other projects in which we used skills shared with the restoration process.